rhbarauna/goexpert-desafio-rate-limiter/README.md

 # Rate Limiter

+## Overview

 The Rate Limiter restricts access to the web server based on the defined configuration in the .env file.
 It limits the number of requests that exceed the configured values.
 The limiter performs analysis based on the provided token in the request header with the key API_KEY.
-If a configuration is found for the token, the specified limits and blocking time will be applied.
+If a configuration is found for that token, the specified limits and blocking time will be applied.
 If no token is passed or the token does not have a configuration, default values will be applied based on the IP address of the request.

-Feel free to customize the configuration to suit your application's needs.

-## Overview

 The Rate Limiter is a tool designed to control the rate of incoming requests to a web server.
 It works by analyzing tokens and/or IP addresses and applying rate-limiting policies based on the configuration provided.

+Feel free to customize the configuration to suit your application's needs.

 ## Getting Started